-Data Aggregation and Analysis:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+Responsible Party for data Frequency of data aggregation and analysis(check each that applies):

+aggregation and analysis (check each that applies):

 State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

+Other Specific

+Specify: Annually

+Continuously and Ongoing

+Other

+Specify:

+ethods for Remediation/Fixing Individual Proble i.
+Describe the Stateâs method for addressing in regarding responsible parties and GENERAL the methods used by the state to document the dividual problems as they are discovered.
+Included methods for problem correction.
+In addition,

+As abuse, neglect, and exploitation are identification participant.
+The documentation regarding the action is taken by the appropriate parties (SCI SCDHHS, SCDHHS closes the ANE complaints).
+ANE complaints is reviewed by SCDHHS.
+VDSS, SLED, P&A, local law enforcement) an When appropriate

+ii.
+Remediation Data Aggregation Remediation-related Data Aggregation and Analysis (including trend identification)

+Responsible Party(check each that applies): Frequency of data aggregation and analysis(check each that applies):

+State Medicaid Agency Weekly

+Operating Agency Monthly

+Sub-State Entity Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

-i.
-1 regarding responsible parties and GENERAL ividual problems as they are discovered.
-Include methods for problem correction.
-In addition, problem correction in addition, problem correction in addition, problem correction. t he methods used by the state to document the ese items. participant.
-The documentation regarding the fied, action is taken to protect the health and we ANE complaints is reviewed by SCDHHS.
-W DSS, SLED, P&A, local law enforcement) and int in the Phoenix database system. hen appropriate Remediation Data Aggregation Remediation-related Data Aggregation and Analysis (including trend identification) Responsible Party(check each that applies): Frequency of data aggregation and analysis(check each that applies): State Medicaid Agency Weekly Operating Agency Monthly Sub-State Entity Quarterly Other Specify: Annually • Continuously and Ongoing Other Specify: methods No Yes Ple he State does not have all elements of the Qua is for discovery and remediation related to the lity Improvement Strategy in place, provide tin assurance of Health and Welfare that are current ealth and Welfare, the specific timeline for improvious ntly non-operation and other elements of waiver operations.
-Renewal of an existing waiver is contingent upon review by CMS and a finding by CMS that the assurances have been met.
-By completing the HCBS waiver application, the state specifies how it has designed the waiver's critical processes, structures and operational features in order to meet these assurances.
+melines then the State does not have all elements of the Quaethods for discovery and remediation related to the No Yes